-Final Terms.
-Notes issued under the Programme may be issued pursuant to this Base Prospectus and the Final Terms.
+this Base Prospectus and the Final Terms.
 The terms and conditions applicable to any particular Tranche of Notes will be the terms and conditions set out herein (the "Conditions"), as completed by the Final Terms.

-to be admitted to the Official List and trading on the Irish Stock
+Listing and Trading......
+Application has been made to the Irish Stock Exchange for Notes to be admitted to the Official List and trading on the Irish Stock